fossabot/qtmud/docs/development.rst

 #####################

 qtMUD is meant to be used as a framework for developing your own MUD.
-This document contains an explanation of how qtMUD works, and some tutorials for using it to create your own MUD.
+This document contains an explanation of how qtMUD works, as well as detailed explanations of our development process and some tutorials on how to expand the library.

 Getting Started
 ###############

 Download Source
 ===============